carlosrojasquiroz/EUIcodes/QuantEcon/HW1/Readme.md

 # Readme

-This folder contains files for solving the Homework 1 of "Computations and Quantitative Models in Macro".
+This folder contains files for solving the Homework 1 of **Computations and Quantitative Models in Macro**.

-If you want to replicate the graphs in the slides, please open first the file Master.m.
+If you want to replicate the graphs in the slides, please open first the file `Master.m.

 ## Master.m